Stephon Clark shooting: A timeline of events

 Dr. Omalu’s autopsy showed that Clark was hit eight times, with most of the bullets striking him in the back.
 He was shot three times in his lower back, twice near his right shoulder, once under his armpit, once in his neck and once in the leg.

-He said Clark suffered a shattered vertebrae, a collapsed lung and his arms was shattered into “tiny bits.”
+He said Clark suffered a shattered vertebrae, a collapsed lung and his arm was shattered into “tiny bits.”
 Omalu believes that, based on the location of the gunshot wounds, Clark at one point turned away from the police as they were firing, raising the question about the continuation of the shooting.

 “He bled massively,” Omalu said, according to published reports.
 The doctor said Clark did not immediately die, remaining alive for as many as 10 minutes after the shots stopped.
 He noted that Clark got medical attention six minutes after the shooting, which may not have made a difference.
 Omalu said: “Every minute you wait decreases probability of survival.”